IBM/cpdctl/README_command_reference.md

 Use `output_data_references` property to specify the details pertaining to the remote source where the input data for batch deployment job is available.
 The `output_data_references` must be used with `input_data_references`.</dd>
+<dt>--retention (string)</dt>
+<dd>Defines number of days to retain the job meta.
+Job meta will be auto deleted after that.
+Value '-1' sets the meta to be never auto deleted. accepted values are positive integer and '-1'. default value considered if the parameter not passed to be '30' days.</dd>
 </dl>

 <a id='ml_deployment-job_delete'></a>